release-engineering/pom-manipulation-ext/README.md

     throw new ManipulationException( "Unable to detect charset for file {}", jsonFile, exceptionObject );
     throw new ManipulationException( "Internal project dependency resolution failure ; replaced {} by {}", old, d );
     throw new ManipulationException( "Unable to parse groovyScripts", exceptionObject );

+## Testing

+The tool has both unit tests and integration tests.
+The integration tests will only be run if the specified profile has been activated e.g.

+    mvn clean install -Prun-its

+The unit tests make use of the `system-rules` library e.g.

+    @Rule
+    public final SystemOutRule systemOutRule = new SystemOutRule().enableLog().muteForSuccessfulTests();

+    @Rule
+    public final TestRule restoreSystemProperties = new RestoreSystemProperties();

+See https://stefanbirkner.github.io/system-rules for further information on this.

+A subset of the integration tests may be run by using the following example commands:

+    mvn -Dmaven.javadoc.skip=true -Denforcer.skip=true -DfailIfNoTests=false -Prun-its clean install
+        -Dtest=CircularIntegrationTest -Dtest-cli=circular-dependencies-test-second

+    mvn -Dmaven.javadoc.skip=true -DfailIfNoTests=false -Prun-its clean install
+        -Dtest=DefaultCliIntegrationTest -Dtest-cli=property-clash

+The main test is the `DefaultCliIntegrationTest`.